Hijackers in the September 11 attacks: United Airlines Flight 93: Shanksville, Pennsylvania

-"Uh, this is the captain.
-Would like you all to remain seated.
+"Hi, this is the captain.
+I would like to order you to remain seated.
 There is a bomb on board and are going back to the airport and to have our demands met.
 Please remain quiet."

 Jarrah is also heard on the cockpit voice recorder.
-In addition, DNA samples submitted by his girlfriend were matched to remains recovered in Shanksville.
+In addition, DNA samples submitted by his girlfriend were matched to remains recovered near Shanksville.

 Investigation

 Before the attacks

 '[W]e've got to tell the Bureau about this.
 These guys clearly are bad.
 One of them, at least, has a multiple-entry visa to the U.S. We've got to tell the FBI.'
 And then [the CIA officer] said to me, 'No, it's not the FBI's case, not the FBI's jurisdiction.'